Tip-speed ratio: The case for variable speed wind turbines

 Originally, wind turbines were fixed speed.
-This has the benefit that the rotor speed in the generator is constant, thus the frequency of the AC voltage is fixed.
+This has the benefit that the rotor speed in the generator is constant, so that the frequency of the AC voltage is fixed.
 This allows the wind turbine to be directly connected to a transmission system.
 However, from the figure above, we can see that the power coefficient is a function of the tip-speed ratio.
 By extension, the efficiency of the wind turbine is a function of the tip-speed ratio.